BenQ EX3203R – The 1440p upgrade you didn’t know you needed.

 The EX3203R native contrast ratio is 3000:1.
 This would mean that there are 2999 shades of grey between the monitor’s blackest black and its whitest white.
 3000:1 is a great contrast ratio, but it gets even better thanks to HDR, which we discuss below.

-This monitor is top of the line and current when it comes to inputs.
-You get: 2x HDMI v2.0, Display Port, and USB-C. It should be noted though, that if you choose to use USB-C as the input, your refresh rate is limited to only 60Hz, as there’s not enough bandwidth for higher.
+This monitor is top of the line and bang up-to-date when it comes to inputs.
+You get the following: 2x HDMI v2.0, Display Port, and USB-C. It should be noted that if you choose to use USB-C as the input, your refresh rate is limited to only 60Hz, as there’s not enough bandwidth for higher.

 As for media inputs, this monitor is equipped with 2x USB 3.1, and an auxiliary port for headphones.